Arkansas College of Osteopathic Medicine

 The Arkansas College of Osteopathic Medicine (ARCOM) is a private medical school in Fort Smith, Arkansas.
-Founded in 2014 as a division of the Arkansas Colleges of Health Education, the school is accredited by the American Osteopathic Association.
+It is the founding program of the Arkansas Colleges of Health Education and is accredited by the Commission on Osteopathic College Accreditation.

+History

 The school opened its doors to its inaugural class of 150 students in August 2017.
-Graduates of ARCOM will receive the Doctor of Osteopathic Medicine degree.
+The first class graduated in May 2021 with a Doctor of Osteopathic Medicine degree.

-History

-ARCOM opened in 2014, as the first in-state osteopathic medical school in the state of Arkansas, but after the New York Institute of Technology College of Osteopathic Medicine opened an additional location campus on the campus of Arkansas State University.
-On July 1, 2016, the college received provisional accreditation from the American Osteopathic Association, permitting the school to begin recruiting students.
-The college plans to develop residency training programs in cooperation with several hospital systems within the region.

 Campus

-The campus of ARCOM is located on 228 acres in Fort Smith, Arkansas.
-Construction on the main building began in February 2016.
-The building is a three-story 102,000 ft.² facility, with construction costs estimated at $32.4 million.
+The campus of ARCOM is located on 542 acres in Fort Smith, Arkansas.
+The main building, a three-story 102,000 ft.² facility, began construction in March 2015, with construction costs estimated at $32.4 million.
+The ACHE campus has grown to include student housing, restaurants, retail, fitness center, and a 12-acre park with a playground and walking trail.
+Future growth includes more student housing, a grocery store, and a daycare center.

 Academics

 ARCOM confers the Doctor of Osteopathic Medicine degree.